IBM/autopilot/README.md

   - improve anomaly detection based on infrastructure validation data

 ### Pre-Flight check
-The current status of the Auto-Pilot toolkit includes:
+The current status of the [Auto-Pilot toolkit](https://github.ibm.com/hybrid-cloud-infrastructure-research/autopilot-mutating-webhook#autopilot-mutating-webhook) includes:

 - A Mutating Webhook to inject a pre-flight container to jobs before they are executed
 - The PCIe NVIDIA bandwidth test to check host-to-device connection locally to each node, distributed via Docker container
+- The memory test is a cuda program performing `daxpy` and `cuda_dgemm` reporting host to device and device to host memory bandwidth measurements, HBM bandwidth, along with other information about temperature, power usage and clock speed
 - A HealthCheckReport Custom Resource Definition (CRD) and a controller that takes action based on the bandwidth test result

 The Mutating Webhook and HealthCheckReport Operator are linked in this repository as submodules.